redis/redis-doc/commands/geosearch.md

 * `DESC`: Sort returned items from the farthest to the nearest, relative to the center.

 By default all the matching items are returned.
 It is possible to limit the results to the first N matching items by using the **COUNT `<count>`** option.
-When `<count>` is positive, the command will perform an effort that is proportional to the number of items matching the specified area and sort them, so to query very large areas with a very small `COUNT` option may be slow even if just a few results are returned.
+When `ANY` is provided the command will return as soon as enough matches are found, so the results may not be the ones closest to the specified point, but on the other hand, the effort invested by the server is significantly lower.
-When `<count>` is negative the command will return as soon as enough matches are found.
-That means the results may not be the ones closest to the specified point, but on the other hand, the effort invested by the server is significantly lower.
+When `ANY` is not provided, the command will perform an effort that is proportional to the number of items matching the specified area and sort them, so to query very large areas with a very small `COUNT` option may be slow even if just a few results are returned.

 @return